-For fixing the tank foundation height, discuss with process / Mech about Net Positive Suction head requirement (NPSH) of pump especially for crude oil service.
+For fixing the tank foundation height, discuss with the Process and Mechanical team, the Net Positive Suction head requirement (NPSH) of the pump, especially for crude oil service.

-Sleeve Detail in a Dike or Bund Wall
+Sleeve Details in a Dike or Bund Wall

-For locating tank with respect to other tanks & equipment or vice versa, Refer the minimum separation distance as mentioned in company standard.
+For locating tanks with respect to other tanks & equipment or vice versa, Refer to the minimum separation distance as mentioned in the company standard.

 Tank Nozzle Orientation

-- Nozzle orientation shall be standardized for ease of operation & following points to be noted.
+Nozzle orientation shall be standardized for ease of operation & following points are to be noted:

-- The nozzle on the roof to be oriented such that under no circumstances operator steps on the roof.
+- The nozzle on the roof is to be oriented such that under no circumstances operator step on the roof.

 - Group the nozzles in one plane, so that operator movement on the roof is minimum.

-- Dip hatch nozzle to be oriented such that there is no product spillage on the staircase & operating area.
+- The dip hatch nozzle is to be oriented such that there is no product spillage on the staircase & operating area.

-- For Spiral stairways orientation, show start point & endpoint of the platform.
-Also, provide a mid landing platform base on tank height.
+- For Spiral stairways orientation, show the start point & endpoint of the platform.
+Also, provide a mid-landing platform base on tank height.

-- Nozzles & platform on tank roof shall be marked separately in nozzle orientation drawing.
-For more details about the tank, nozzle orientation Click here
+- Nozzles & platforms on the tank roof shall be marked separately in the nozzle orientation drawing.
+For more details about the tank-nozzle orientation, Click here

 Tank Piping Layout